ZeroOne3010/yetanotherhueapi/CONTRIBUTING.md

 * Finalize those variables whose value never changes
 * Don't do empty `catch` blocks
 * Use the `@Override` annotation always when overriding a method of an interface or a superclass
+* Do not use wildcard imports (as in `import java.util.*`), always import all the required classes individually

 ## Commit conventions